 \section{Experiments}

-In this section, we test the efficacy of our methods and possible baselines on four datasets.
+\textbf{Baselines.} To verify the performance of our meta-based NCDL methods (i.e., MM and MP), we compare them with $5$ competitive baselines, including K-means \citep{macqueen1967some}, KCL \citep{DBLP:conf/iclr/HsuLK18} , MCL \citep{DBLP:conf/iclr/HsuLSOK19}, DTC \citep{DBLP:conf/iccv/HanVZ19}, and RS \citep{DBLP:conf/iclr/HanREVZ20}.
+We modify these baselines by only reducing the amount of novel-class data, with other configurations invariable.
+We clarify the implementation details of CATA, MM, and MP in Appendix~\ref{Asec:id}.

-\paragraph{Datasets.}~~ To evaluate the performance of our methods, we conduct experiments on four popular image classification benchmarks, including CIFAR-$10$ \cite{cifar}, CIFAR-$100$ \cite{cifar}, SVHN \cite{svhn}, and OmniGlot \cite{lake2015human}.
+\textbf{Datasets.} To evaluate the performance of our methods and baselines, we conduct experiments on four popular image classification benchmarks, including CIFAR-$10$ \citep{cifar}, CIFAR-$100$ \citep{cifar}, SVHN \citep{svhn}, and OmniGlot \citep{lake2015human}.
 Detailed introductions and partitions of known classes and novel classes of these four datasets is in Appendix~\ref{Asec:ds}.
-Following the protocol of few-shot learning \cite{wang2020generalizing,DBLP:conf/icml/ZikoDGA20,liu2019learning,taeml}, for SVHN and CIFAR-$10$, we perform the few-obsv tasks of $5$-way $1$-obsv and $5$-way $5$-obsv, and we perform the few-obsv tasks of $20$-way $1$-obsv and $20$-way $5$-obsv for CIFAR-$100$ and OmniGlot.
+Following the protocol of few-shot learning \citep{taeml,liu2019learning,wang2020generalizing,DBLP:conf/icml/ZikoDGA20}, for SVHN and CIFAR-$10$, we perform the few-observation tasks of $5$-way $1$-observation and $5$-way $5$-observation, and we perform the few-observation tasks of $20$-way $1$-observation and $20$-way $5$-observation for CIFAR-$100$ and OmniGlot.

-\paragraph{Baselines.}~~ To verify the performance of our meta-based L2DNCL methods (i.e., MEDI-MAML and MEDI-PRO), we compare them with $5$ competitive baselines, including K-means \cite{macqueen1967some}, KCL \cite{DBLP:conf/iclr/HsuLK18} , MCL \cite{DBLP:conf/iclr/HsuLSOK19}, DTC \cite{DBLP:conf/iccv/HanVZ19}, and RS \cite{DBLP:conf/iclr/HanREVZ20}.
-We modify these baselines by only reducing the amount of novel-class data, with other configurations invariable.
-We clarify the implementation details of CATA, MEDI-MAML, and MEDI-PRO in Appendix~\ref{Asec:id}.

-\paragraph{Evaluation metric.}~~ For a clustering problem, we use the \emph{average clustering accuracy} (Acc) to evaluate the performance of clustering, which is defined as follows, { \abovedisplayskip{0pt} \belowdisplayskip{3pt}
+\textbf{Evaluation metric.} For a clustering problem, we use the \emph{average clustering accuracy} (ACC) to evaluate the performance of clustering, which is defined as follows, { \abovedisplayskip{0pt} \belowdisplayskip{3pt}

 } where $\bar{y_i}$ and $y_i$ denote the ground-truth label and assigned cluster indices respectively. $L$ is the set of mappings from cluster indices to ground-truth labels.